 Lenders will give the best rates to people who have an impeccable credit history, a good, regular source of income and a decent deposit or form of security.

 If you don’t quite fit this description, it doesn’t necessarily mean you won’t be able to get a personal loan - but you might have to pay a higher interest rate and/or higher fees.

 How is interest calculated on a personal loan?

 Interest is calculated as percentage of the amount you owe.
-The interest rate that you see on advertised is how much your lender charges annually, however this is typically calculated daily and includes any repayments and interest charges you might make throughout the year.
+The interest rate that you see advertised is how much your lender charges annually (although this is typically calculated daily).